carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/README.md

 dhcp-range=192.168.0.22,192.168.0.28,255.255.255.0,12h
 dhcp-option=option:dns-server,192.168.0.1
 dhcp-option=3

+# Read entries from /etc/hosts and serve them as part of the DNS
+addn-hosts=/etc/hosts
 ```

 To ensure proper DNS resolution, create a symbolic link to the system `resolv.conf` file, which uses `systemd-resolved`.